If Jesus Rose from the Dead, then (#16) the Tomb Would Have Been Empty (Evidence)

 1. The Guards.
 When the guards reported to the elders, it is apparent that they had made a thorough search of the tomb, otherwise, there would have been no subsequent bribing of them to spread the lie that the disciples had stolen the body while they slept.

 2. The Women.
-We have multiple visits by the women to the tomb early that morning who found the tomb empty.
+We have multiple visits to the tomb early that morning by the women who found the tomb empty.
 Additionally, as we will discuss later, this provides strong evidence against the argument that the resurrection story is a legend.
 No Jewish male would create a legend in which the women are the primary witness in the story, for women didn’t have that kind of status in those days.

 3. The Angels.
 It is hard to deny the testimony of an angel!
 Unless, of course, you want to deny the veracity of the record itself or one is a proponent of naturalism, where the notion of supernatural events and beings are automatically thrown out.
-Those are issues we have already dealt with.
+Those are issues we have already addressed.
 But, finding the historical records to be reliable, it is difficult not to take note of an angel or two making the statement that Jesus had risen and His body was no longer there.
 And, by the way, come and take a look.

 4. Peter and John.
 Both Peter and John ran to the tomb after Magdalene’s report to them.
 They both saw the tomb was empty just as she said.
 Peter returned for a second visit after the other women testified to speaking with angels saying that Jesus had risen.
 No doubt this second visit by Peter was a more thorough and contemplative one.